L42i/SCKinect/doc/docs/installation.md

 1. Download and install the CUDA Toolkit from [NVIDIA's website](https://developer.nvidia.com/cuda-downloads).
 You actually don't want to download the latest and should aim for 11.6 or 11.7 (for compatibility reasons).
 2. Make sure to install the drivers.
 Try to install the latest one if you can.
 Although the CUDA toolkit will be an older version than the drivers, you can skip the driver install when installing the toolkit since you've already installed the newer drivers.
 Do this combination for the best compatibility.
 Higher CUDA versions will consume too much memory or have compilation issues with OpenPose on Linux, and older GPU drivers won't work on a newer GPU :/.
-3. Next, you should install cuDNN which is a neural net extension to CUDA: https://developer.nvidia.com/cudnn.
+3. Next, you should install [cuDNN](https://developer.nvidia.com/cudnn) which is a neural net extension to CUDA.
 The install process is pretty similar to that of the CUDA install.
 Follow the instructions on the Nvidia website.
 4. Clone the CUDA samples and make note of where the samples folder is located.
 Make sure to also checkout the version tag which matches the version of your CUDA install.
 If they don't match, try to pick the closest version below (i.e. 11.6 if you have CUDA 11.7)
 ```bash
 git clone https://github.com/NVIDIA/cuda-samples.git
 cd cuda-samples
 git checkout tags/v11.6
 ```
 5. Copy this folder to your CUDA toolkit folder
 ```bash
 sudo cp -r cuda-samples /usr/local/cuda-11.7
 ```
 6. Verify the installation by running:
 ```bash
 nvcc --version
 ```